 Hoshi took hold of the datapad and began to read it.
 It was the results of the system scan that she asked Ensign Taylor in CyberSec to run for her.
 She read the report and once again, that report came back green.

-Hoshi looked to Rachel.
+Hoshi looked at Rachel.
 “Yes, that.”
 Hoshi paused.
 “I requested your department to run a scan of all networked systems just for verification of my reports.”

 “Can I ask why?
 Don’t you have your own teams to run system checks?”
 Rachel asked with a hint of annoyance in her voice.

 “A second opinion on what?”
 Rachel asked.
 “All systems are green.
-All systems besides those that need the software patches are running at design specifications.
 What more could you want right before a big battle?”

 Rachel rubbed her chin and nodded her head slowly.
 “Perhaps you’re right.”
 She paused.
 “But we only have eight hours before intercept.
-I don’t have nearly enough time to tear down the entirety of all the ship systems for a complete code audit and system recompile.
-That would take at the very least a week at best, two weeks at worst, and possibly even a yard.”
+I don’t have nearly enough time to tear down the entirety of all the ship’s systems for a complete code audit and system recompile.
+That would take at the at least a week minimum, two weeks tops as well as a full shipyard.”
 Rachel shook her head.
-“And we don’t have weeks, we have hours to go, and we certainly don’t have a yard needed for a complete system shutdown.”
+“And we don’t have weeks, we have hours.”

 Hoshi looked to Rachel, down at the deck, and then back up at Rachel after thinking for some time.
 “I don’t know what we should do; all I know is that I can’t shake the feeling that something just isn’t right.”
 Hoshi thought a moment and a brilliant idea came to mind.
 “Rachel, don’t we have protected backups for all critical computer systems?
 Couldn’t we simply reload all of the computers from the protected backup archives?”